aws-geospatial/amazon-location-migration/CONTRIBUTING.md

 Next, open your new `examples/config.json` file and fill it in with your resource values.
 Anytime you run the examples, they will be auto-generated reading from your `examples/config.json`.

-Each example has an `index.html` and a `google.html` page, of which the only difference between them is that the `index.html` imports our migration adapter.
+Each example has an `index.html` and a `google.html` page, of which the only difference between them is that the `index.html` imports our migration SDK.
 The examples also have an `example.js` script that holds the client logic for the example.
-This client logic is shared between both `index` and `google` example pages in order to showcase that the client logic can invoke the same `google.maps` APIs, but will be re-routed by the migration adapter for any APIs that the migration adapter supports.
+This client logic is shared between both `index` and `google` example pages in order to showcase that the client logic can invoke the same `google.maps` APIs, but will be re-routed by the migration SDK for any APIs that the migration SDK supports.

 The examples can be generated + hosted on a local webserver with the following command: